-Foreign nationals should, be aware of travel restrictions that have been implemented in recent weeks.
+Foreign nationals should, be aware of travel restrictions that have been implemented for the country.

 As of March 22nd, 2020, entry into Vietnam has been suspended for all foreign nationals.
 Some exceptions apply.